What is low code? Definition, use cases, and benefits

 Jun 24, 2021

-To that effect, we thought it’d be helpful to offer an overview of the low code landscape.
-We’ll dig into the basics, the controversies, and what we think the future holds.
-We’ll answer questions such as:
+Given low code’s market momentum, we thought that it’d be helpful to offer an updated overview of the low code landscape.
+We’ll dig into the basics, the controversies, and explore what the future might hold.
+We’ll also answer questions such as:

 • What is low code?